-Although the participation fees often seem to be higher, e-learning and self-organized learning forms are somewhat more favorable overall: the learning and working methods (books, PC, telephone and Internet access, etc.) are particularly important here.
-On the other hand, these learning forms require the least amount of time; the travel expenses are not applicable and the loss of earnings is lower.
+Although participation fees often seem higher, eLearning and self-organized learning are altogether a bit cheaper: the learning and work tools (books, PC, telephone and internet access, etc.) are the most important ones.
+On the other hand, these forms of learning require the least amount of time; the travel costs are eliminated and the loss of earnings is lower.

 This should pay attention to you!

 When planning an advanced course, think about what this costs and how these costs will affect you both financially and time-wise.
 In any case, please inquire about the total costs of the respective course.
 Take into account all direct and indirect costs, thus providing you with a broad overview of the various offers.
 Look carefully!
 How many lessons have the course?
 How are these distributed, is this suitable for you?
 Here the time factor mentioned above is also important!
 Note that lesson time is not the same as the lesson: In general, one is from 45 minutes per lesson, but some providers may be more or less.
 In any case, you must take this into account when comparing.

 There are also qualitative differences in other points, as the following examples show: